-If you have questions about how to manage your bookkeeping in order to take as much advantage of tax season as possible, contact Bean Ninjas.
-They specialize in helping online businesses with their bookkeeping, and help you to take the stress and uncertainty out of handling your finances.
+If you have questions about how to manage your eCommerce accounting and bookkeeping, in order to take as much advantage of tax season as possible, contact Bean Ninjas.

 Note from Meryl – Thank you Mario for putting together this informative post!
 Here are Mario’s contact details.